 - sensitivity to light and sound

-Movement or changes in the vitreous become more common as people age and are typically harmless.
+Movement or changes in the vitreous gel become more common as people age.

-However, these flashes could signal a serious issue if:
+Although typically harmless, these flashes could signal a serious issue if they:

-- they are accompanied by other vision changes, such as new floaters or cloudiness
+- occur alongside other vision changes, such as new floaters or cloudiness

 Sometimes, the vitreous gel pulls on the retina hard enough to cause damage.
 It may tear the retina or detach it from the back of the eye.